County Laois: Climate

 For climatological information see: durrow.ie for averages and extremes.

-The weather station at east Durrow was set up in May 2008.
+The weather station at Durrow was set up in May 2008.
 The equipment used is a Davis Vantage Pro II that measures temperature, humidity, wind speed, wind direction, rainfall and barometric pressure.
 This data is transmitted every 2 seconds to a website where the data can be freely accessed.
 The station also reports to the Irish Weather Network which displays live weather data from similar stations all around Ireland.

-In addition, a Met Éireann climatological station (Number: 472) was installed in September 2010 and the data collected is sent to headquarters in Glasnevin, Dublin on a monthly basis.
-The climatological station measures rainfall in a manual gauge, soil temperatures at 5 cm, 10 cm and 20 cm depths, air temperature including wet-bulb, and daily maximum and daily minimum temperatures.
+In addition, a Met Éireann climatological station (Number: 472) was installed in September 2010 and the data collected is sent to Met Éireann in Glasnevin, Dublin on a monthly basis.
+The climatological station measures rainfall in a manual gauge, air temperature including wet-bulb, and daily maximum and daily minimum temperatures.
 The climatological station is a project that is envisaged to last thirty years and collect a climate profile for Durrow and Laois in general.